A multivalued version of the Radon-Nikodym theorem, via the single-valued Gould integral: A Radon-Nikod y m type theorem

-Now, assuming that $M$ is integrable, the additivity of its {\em integral mapping} $M_0$ will be proven together with the equivalence between the integrability of positive functions $f$ with respect to $M$ and with respect to $M_0$, at least when $f$ is bounded.
-So, at least for bounded positive mappings $f$, integrability with respect to $M$ is equivalent to integrability with respect to an {\bf additive} multimeasure (with the same integral).\\
+Then, by the arbitrariness of $\vp$, the desired conclusion follows. \end{proof} \\ Now, assuming that $M$ is integrable, the additivity of its {\em integral mapping} $M_0$ will be proven together with the equivalence between the integrability of positive functions $f$ with respect to $M$ and with respect to $M_0$, at least when $f$ is bounded.
+So, at least for bounded positive mappings $f$, integrability with respect to $M$ is equivalent to integrability with respect to an additive multimeasure (with the same integral).\\

-Furthermore, since the embedding theorem apply, $M$ will be always identified with $U_M$, so that $M$ will denote a single-valued mapping, taking values in $C(\Omega)$ and so all the results given in Section \ref{sg} could be applied to $M$. \begin{itemize} \item From now on the multisubmeasure $M$ will be always assumed of bounded variation and satisfying the conditions in Theorem \ref{integrabilita}, so that $M$ is integrable in $ck(X)$. \end{itemize} First of all, observe that, in those conditions, $\int_A dM$ exists, for every set $A\in \As$, essentially with the same proof of Theorem \ref{integrabilita}.
+\begin{remark} \rm Observe that, since the embedding theorem applies, $M$ can be always identified with $U_M$, so that $M$ can be viewed as a single-valued mapping, taking values in $C(\Omega)$ and so all the results concerning Gould integrability in Section \ref{tot+G} can be applied to $M$. \end{remark} \begin{description} \item[$H_0$)] From now on the fuzzy multisubmeasure $M: \As \to ck(X)$ will always be assumed of bounded variation and satisfying the conditions in Theorem \ref{integrabilita}, namely there exists a convex compact set $K$ such that $\sigma(1,P)\subset K$ for all partitions $P$, so that $M$ is integrable in $ck(X)$. \end{description} First of all, observe that, in those conditions, $\int_T \mathbf{1}_A\, dM$ exists, for every set $A\in \As$, essentially with the same proof of Theorem \ref{integrabilita}.
 Next,